pandeysmriti805/10000-Restaurant_Review-Smriti-Pandey-/README.md

   - Restaurants rating which has uploaded pictures have higher rating <br>
 **Managerial Recommendations**<br>
   - Replicate best practices used by high performing restaurants
-  - Improvement for low performing restaurants
+  - Initial priority for improving performance of bottom 10 low-performing restaurants
   - Providing staff training
   - Encourage the customer engagement through online review by sharing photo<br>
 **Tool Used**<br>